 When the internal temperature reaches 165 degrees, remove the brisket from the oven.
 Wrap it in two layers of heavy duty foil and place it in a clean baking pan.
 Insert the thermometer probe through the foil into the brisket.

 Place the brisket back into the oven, raising the temperature to 300 degrees.
 When the internal temperature reaches 200 degrees, take it out of the oven.
 Allow it to rest for one-half hour before slicing and serving.
-Your baked beef brisket can also be chopped for sandwiches.
+Your brisket can also be chopped or shredded for sandwiches.
 A touch of barbecue sauce will sweeten things up.